 The Singular Beauty of Single Vineyard Wines

 At Twomey we’ve always had a passion for single vineyard wines; after all, the winery was founded as a way of showcasing Merlot from our Soda Canyon Vineyard, a remarkable vineyard in southeastern Napa Valley.
-So as we’ve branched out into other varieties, most notably Pinot Noir, our search for outstanding vineyards suitable for vineyard-designated bottlings has continued, and beginning with the 2012 vintage, our portfolio of wines includes three single vineyard Pinot Noirs.
+So as we’ve branched out into other varieties, most notably Pinot Noir, our search for outstanding vineyards suitable for vineyard-designated bottlings has continued, and beginning with the 2012 vintage, we added three distinct single vineyard Pinot Noirs.

 Sites capable of producing complex, high quality wines all on their own are a rarity.
 “The immutable characteristics have to be there – the soils and climate, orientation and slope,” says Director of Winemaking Daniel Baron.
 “But how the site is planted and farmed is also critical, factors like rootstock and clonal selection, row spacing and direction, trellising, irrigation…all these things play a role in fruit character and quality.”

 Twomey Winemaker Erin Miller agrees, adding that by its very nature, Pinot Noir is a varietal that lends itself well to vineyard designation.
 “Pinot Noir has a certain transparency, a deep sensitivity to its environment,” she says.
 “The same clone grown on a site with varying soils, slopes or aspects will present itself very differently; it’s a highly expressive grape variety that really lets you taste the vineyard.”